 The previously enacted Coronavirus Aid, Relief, and Economic Security (CARES) Act, which was amended by subsequent legislation, included the Paycheck Protection Program (PPP).
 The PPP provides support to small businesses to cover payroll and certain other expenses.
 Loans made under the PPP are fully guaranteed by the Small Business Administration (SBA), whose guarantee is backed by the full faith and credit of the United States government.
-System institutions had \$1.6 billion of loans funded through the PPP outstanding as of March 31, 2021 to approximately 39,000 borrowers.
-In addition, through March 31, 2021, the volume of System loans that have received forgiveness from the SBA since the start of the program was \$500 million.
+System institutions had \$1.1 billion of loans funded through the PPP outstanding as of June 30, 2021 to approximately 39,000 borrowers.
+An additional \$1.1 billion of System loans have been forgiven by the SBA since the start of the PPP program through June 30, 2021.